ucm-vista/ai-training/src/index.md

         <h4>Sample Prompt 1 – Agenda Builder Workflow</h4>
         <p>Co-create a full agenda for an on-campus event, complete with locations, timeline, and narrative context.</p>
         <p><strong>Initial prompt</strong></p>
+        <p>These are the exact instructions used in this training, so feel free to copy them or tweak the tone for your own needs.
+To edit your own custom instructions, visit <a href="https://chatgpt.com/schedules#settings/Personalization" target="_blank" rel="noopener">chatgpt.com/schedules#settings/Personalization</a>.</p>
         <div class="copyable-snippet" markdown="0">
           <pre id="canvas-doc-initial">You are my planning partner for a one-day "UC Merced Regenerative Agriculture Workshop."
 Build a detailed agenda that starts in the Conference Center (CC) Auditorium for welcomes and keynotes, transitions to the campus Greenhouse for hands-on demos, and concludes with a guided visit to the Experimental Farm.